SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Numerical methods

 We study the impact of a self-consistent treatment of the FUV radiation field on the ISM with an idealised test of an isolated single $46\,\mathrm{M_\odot}$ star in a uniform medium in Fig. \ref{fig:HII_FUV}.
-The simulation box encompasses $(150\,\mathrm{pc})^3$.
+The simulation box encompasses $(150\,\mathrm{pc})^3$ on a 128$^3$ grid ($dx \approx 1.17$ pc).
+This spatial resolution is a factor 3.3 higher than in the ISM-scale simulations.
 The gas is assumed to consist of purely atomic hydrogen with a hydrogen number density of $n_\mathrm{H} \approx 12\,\mathrm{cm^{-3}}$ with an initial gas temperature of $T_\mathrm{gas} \approx 160\,\mathrm{K}$.
 The initial dust temperature is $T_\mathrm{dust} = 10\,\mathrm{K}$.
 This density is chosen so that the visual extinction at a distance of 50 pc is $A_\mathrm{V}(50\,\mathrm{pc}) = 1$.
 All stellar feedback is turned off, except for ionising radiation (EUV, first column), FUV plus EUV radiation (middle column), and only FUV radiation (right column).
 We let the system evolve for 2 Myr and show (from top to bottom) slices of the gas density, $\rho$, the gas temperature, $T_\mathrm{gas}$, the dust temperature $T_\mathrm{dust}$ and the strength of the FUV radiation field, $G_\mathrm{eff}$.
 All quantities are presented as slices through the domain centre.
 We use a value of $G_0 = 1.7$ when calculating $G_\mathrm{eff}$ in the \textit{EUV}-only case.
 The FUV radiation field strongly impacts the dust temperature, which is very sensitive to the strength of $G_\mathrm{eff}$.
-However, in the FUV-only case, the gas remains largely unaffected except for a moderate increase in temperature at the centre of the domain near the star particle.
+However, in the FUV-only case, the gas remains largely unaffected.
+The median temperature around the star only increases to $T_\mathrm{gas}\approx650$ K in the FUV-only test as compared to $T_\mathrm{gas}\approx7600$ K for EUV + FUV.
+The temperature right at the centre reaches $T_\mathrm{gas}^\mathrm{c} = 4800$ K (FUV) and $T_\mathrm{gas}^\mathrm{c} = 8300$ K (EUV + FUV).
 The PE heating is negligible compared to the effects of photoionisation, which heats the gas to the expected $T \sim 8000\,\mathrm{K}$.